-We submit your information to the attorney who is best suited to handle
+- We submit your information to the attorney who is best suited to handle your situation

-The lawyers reviews this information and then becomes your Attorney of Record
+- The lawyer reviews this information and then becomes your Attorney of Record

 - Your case is then assigned a complete team: a lawyer, an adjuster, and paralegals/legal assistants

 We represent workers who have been injured in accidents on: